bitwarden/web/README.md

 The bitwarden Web project is an AngularJS application that powers the web vault (https://vault.bitwarden.com/).

+# Build/Run

+**Requirements**

+- Node.js
+- Gulp

+Unless you are running the [Core](https://github.com/bitwarden/core) API locally, you'll probably need to switch the application to target the production API.
+Open `package.json` and set `production` to `true`.

+Then run the following commands:

+- `gulp build`
+- `gulp serve`

+You can now access the web vault at `http://localhost:4001`.

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.